jadsondorneles/dbz_explorer/README.md

 Runs the app in the development mode.
 ### `npm start`

-## Libraries used
+## Libraries Used

+### Axios
-Axios: Used to make HTTP requests
+Used to make HTTP requests

+### Material UI React
-Material UI React: Used in Drawer and Circular Loading
+Used in Drawer and Circular Loading

+### JPList
-JPList: Used because it facilitates the search and pagination of HTML elements
+Used because it facilitates the search and pagination of HTML elements

 Styled-Components: Great for standardization in production.
 Allows you to use component-level styles in the application.
 They are written in a mixture of JavaScript and CSS.